TUMT2022/LDIMBenchmark/docs/design/file-level-interface.md

 The following assumptions are made about the input data:

 - the model is the leading datasource (meaning any sensor names in the other files must be present in the model)
+  - The name of the csv files is corresponding to the name of the sensor in the inp file.
 - the model is a valid EPANET model

 Maybe: